Quantum engineering: Sensors

 Quantum sensing uses certain quantum features to generate very precise measurements.
 For instance, the use of quantum systems like neutral atoms and "trapped ions" are being used as quantum sensors for their ability to be relatively easy to manipulate and be put into the well known state.
 Quantum sensors use a variety of different quantum systems to extract their measurements.
 Quantum sensors are hoped to have a number of applications in a wide variety technologies including positioning systems, communication technology, electric and magnetic field sensors, gravimetry.
-These technologies are used in a variety of different fields.

 Quantum sensors are being considered for use in civil engineering and metrology to help determine unknown underground conditions of an area.
 Quantum sensors complement ground penetrating radar, magnetometry, electric resistivity, and acoustic measurements.
 This is done by taking measurements using quantum gravimetry.

 Quantum sensors are being considered in the field of medicine to detect conductivity in arteries and organs, neurons firing, the progress of chemotherapy, and isotopes inside the body.
 This is done through techniques such as spin entanglement, use of atomic spins as magnetic sensors and squeezed light.
 These techniques yield information that can be used to diagnose heart problems, malnutrition, early-stage osteoporosis, kidney disease as well as certain cancers.

 Education programs

 Quantum engineering is evolving as an engineering discipline.
-For example, ETH Zurich has initiated a Master of Science in Quantum Engineering, a joint venture between the electrical engineering department (D-ITET) and the physics department (D-PHYS), EPFL offers a dedicated Master's program in Quantum Science and Engineering, combining coursework in quantum physics and engineering with research opportunities, and the University of Waterloo has launched integrated postgraduate engineering programs within the Institute for Quantum Computing.

-In the realm of undergraduate studies, some institutions have begun to offer programs.
-The Université de Sherbrooke offers a Bachelor of Science in quantum information, University of Waterloo offers a quantum specialization in its electrical engineering program, and the University of New South Wales offers a bachelor of quantum engineering.
-A report on the development of this bachelor degree has been published in IEEE Transactions on Quantum Engineering.
+For example the University of Waterloo has launched integrated postgraduate engineering programs.
+The Université de Sherbrooke offers a Bachelor of Science in quantum information, and the University of New South Wales offers a bachelor of quantum engineering.
+The Universität des Saarlandes offers a Bachelor and a Master of Science in Quantum Engineering.